 We then spent some time dissecting the heart using scissors and sharing what we could see.
 Some of us even put our fingers inside the aorta!

 We had a great time and wrote detailed recounts about the experience as part of our literacy writing.

-This week, the writer of the week goes to Harvey Rosa who has produced a detailed and well-edited narrative.
+This week in year 6, the writer of the week goes to Harvey Rosa who has produced a detailed, descriptive shape poem based on the heart.
+He has really grasped the emotion behind the poem also.
 Well done, Harvey!
-You should be proud of yourself!

 This morning, Redwood made a trip to North Melbourne Library.
 The children learned about the process of getting a book out of the library, the different sections found inside the library and also the different libraries around Essex.